How to Visit Ujjain – [Top Things to Do in Ujjain]

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-We’d left Vadodara, taken the train to Ahmedabad, and checked out where the Sabarmati Ashram where Gandhi stayed near the banks of the river.
+We’d left Vadodara, taken the train to Ahmedabad, and checked out the Sabarmati Ashram where Gandhi stayed near the banks of the river.
 We used up some about-to-expire hotel points at the Ahmedabad Sheraton, where we booked our trek in Nepal We ate more magnificent Gujarati Thali and then caught our next train.
-It was easy finding our names on the reservations sheet, which we saw attached to the carriage for the first time on the train.
+It was easy finding our names on the reservations sheet, which we saw attached to the carriage for the first time on a train.

 Arriving in Ujjain

 We crawled off the (late running) train from Ahmedabad at 6 am into Ujjain.
-It’s still dark for a while yet, so we find a dirty half-closed cafe at the station and get a drink to wait for a while.
+It’s still dark for a while yet, so we find a half-closed cafe at the station and get a drink to wait for a while.
 Nige has drunk half of my coffee before he realizes it’s not his tea.
 His tea tastes like coffee that has been stirred with a used teaspoon.

 After dropping our backpacks with the unfriendliest cloakroom attendant in the world we head outside.